 The modern architects were given creative license to construct buildings for future tenant usage.
 The result is a remarkable skyline of organic shapes, colorful facades, and unpredictable structures.

 – If you love history –

 As a Roman settlement, the former capital of West Germany and the birthplace of Ludwig van Beethoven, Bonn has a lot to be proud of.

-What to do and see:
+What to Do and See in Bonn

 – If you love castles –